We have over 20 species of native birds and reptiles here at the park.

 The world's second-largest pigeon!
 The wood pigeon is a vital part of the New Zealand ecosystem.
 Being the only native bird left big enough to digest the fruits and berries from the native plants, the wood pigeon is the only animal that still spreads the seeds enabling new plants to grow and spread!
 Without this large pigeon, the bush would struggle to grow.

-Featured on the ten dollar note, these endangered ducks are rarer than some species of kiwi!
-Whio are part of a breed for release program we run for these taonga species.
-In the past couple of years, we have hatched over 20 whio ducklings.
+Whio are part of a breed for release program we run for these taonga (treasured) species.
+In recent years at the Kiwi Birdlife Park, we have hatched over 20 whio ducklings!

 NEW ZEALAND FALCON

 Often mistaken for a Harrier hawk, the New Zealand Falcon is a beautiful bird of prey.
+The 'Karearea’ New Zealand falcon is our most threatened bird of prey.
 These raptors are known to feed on live animals and have adapted to hunt in dense forests (just like the NZ bush).